robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0620/README.md

 # ACS-85-0620

-Trigger to Gate ( With a probability output)
+Trigger to Gate (with a probability output)

 ## Overview

-Trigger to varible length gate.
-Tweak values to your taste.
-Note that you really should be using a linear pot.
+This sketch converts a trigger into a variable-length gate.
+You can tweak the values to suit your needs.
+Note: it's best to use a linear potentiometer for this.

-There is a second pin that matches the first with a probability. otherwise its low
+A second pin mirrors the first but with a probability factor.
+If the probability condition isn't met, the second pin stays low.

 ![Diagram](https://github.com/robstave/ArduinoComponentSketches/blob/master/ACS-85%20ATTiny85%20sketches/ACS-85-0620/images/620.png)

 ## Pinout

 ![Pinout](https://github.com/robstave/ArduinoComponentSketches/blob/master/ACS-85%20ATTiny85%20sketches/ACS-85-0620/images/ACS-85-0620.png)

 <br>
 <br>